opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 ### Migrating routes

 * Rebuilt or extend in Symfony app
+* Test and deploy, then update the apache config to add new proxy rules

 ## Closing Keynote: The fabulous World of Emojis and other Unicode symbols (Nicolas Grekas)